spsharman/spsharman.github.io/index.md

 If you've stumbled across this site it's probably because you've been looking for something ACI related, or you've seen one of my presentations from Cisco Live or some other event.

-I put this page together for a couple of reasons, firstly because I've pulled together so many best practices for different customers that I thought I should consolidate them in one place, and secondly because I sometimes forget how I've done things :)
+I put this page together for a couple of reasons, firstly because I've put together so many best practices for different customers that I thought I should consolidate them in one place, and secondly because I sometimes forget how I've done things :)

 ## A little about me...